-In my view, the circumstances ought reasonably to have caused Carey to take a closer look at the business it was receiving from Firm C. And if it had looked at the information available then I think it would have also seen that Mr W worked in manufacturing, he earnt around £23,000 per year, he had no surplus income or savings and he was transferring all his existing private pension monies (aside from state pension) to the SIPP.
-Mr W didn't work in finance or pensions.
-And these details don't support that he'd be independently making the decision to switch his pension and waive his cancellation rights, while understanding the implications of this.
+In my view, the circumstances ought reasonably to have caused Carey to take a closer look at the business it was receiving from Firm C. And if it had looked at the information available then I think it would have also seen that while Mr W ran his own business and had savings, he earnt around £24,000 per year, he was transferring all his existing private pension monies (aside from state pension) to the SIPP, Mr W doesn't appear to have much, if any, previous investment experience and he didn't work in finance or pensions.
+These details don't support that Mr W would be independently making the decision to switch his pension, while understanding the implications of this.